-Kealeboga J. Maphunye is the inaugural WIPHOLD-Brigalia Bam Research Professor and Chair in Electoral Democracy in Africa at the University of South Africa (UNISA).
-Located in the Department of Political Sciences, Unisa, he holds a Doctoral Degree in Government from the University of Essex (UK), Master of Public Administration (MPA) (UB, Botswana) and BSc.
-Sociology (Hons.)
+Kealeboga J. Maphunye is Brigalia Bam Research Professor and Chair in Electoral Democracy in Africa at the University of South Africa (UNISA).
+Located in the Department of Political Sciences, Unisa, he holds a Doctoral Degree in Government from the University of Essex (UK), Master of Public Administration (MPA) (UB, Botswana) and Bachelor of Science in Sociology (Hons.)
 (UZ, Zimbabwe).
-Among others, he has worked for the School of Government, University of the Western Cape supervising students on public administration and governance; conducted commissioned research for national government departments including the South African Presidency; and election related research as a researcher at the HSRC (Human Sciences Research Council).
-He has also worked for the Department of Public Service and Administration and the Electoral Commission of South Africa (IEC).
-He conducts research on elections, governance and democracy in South Africa, focusing on election management bodies and electoral processes.
+He has worked for the School of Government, University of the Western Cape as an academic; and has conducted commissioned research for South Africa's national government departments.
+Further, he has conducted election related research at South Africa's Human Sciences Research Council (HSRC).
+He has also worked for the Department of Public Service and Administration (DPSA) and the Electoral Commission of South Africa (IEC).
+Currently, his research focuses on elections, governance and democracy in South Africa and the African continent, especially election management bodies and electoral processes.
 A regular participant in African Election Observer Missions, his broader research interests include development and underdevelopment; post-independence administrative/bureaucratic reform in developing countries; comparative politics and public administration; and gender and human rights issues in public sector organisations.
 His latest publication is: “Straining without Training?
 Capacity-related Problems facing African Election Executives and Officials”, International Journal of African Renaissance Studies, 2017, Vol. 12 (1), pp. 55-75, ISSN 1753-7274 (Online), ISSN 1818-6874 (Print).

 Awarded Grant by the National Institute for Humanities and Social Sciences (NIHSS) to host an Annual Colloquium in Electoral Democracy in Africa, UNISA, April 2017.